ddsjoberg/updater/README.md

 ## Usage

-1. Record location of current R system library.
+1. Record location of current R system library

-    -   Open your current R (before you update), and type `.libPaths()` into the console.
-The current R system library locations will print to the console: save these file locations to separate file, e.g. copy and past the locations into Notepad or TextEdit.
+    -   Open your current version of R (before you update), and type `.libPaths()` into the console.
+The current R system library locations will print to the console: save these file locations, e.g. copy and past the locations into Notepad or TextEdit.

 2. Install R

     -   Download and install the new version of R from
         <https://cran.r-project.org/>.

-3. For Windows users, install RTools.
+3. For Windows users, install RTools

     -   Download and install the latest version of RTools (if not already installed) from
         <https://cran.r-project.org/bin/windows/Rtools/>.

-4. Install packages.
+4. Install packages

     -   Open your new version of R and install the {updater} package.
     -   Run
-        `updater::install_pkgs(lib.loc = "<location of previous R installation system library saved in step 1>")`
+        `updater::install_pkgs(lib.loc = c("<location(s) saved in step 1>"))`